handshake-org/HIPs/HIP-xxxx.md

 ## Motivation

-If a domain is not listet on an open marketplace like Namebase or Shakedex, it's hard to know if a domain is for sale by the owner or not.
+If a domain is not listed on an open marketplace like Namebase or Shakedex, it's hard to know if a domain is for sale by the owner or not.
 Furthermore a domain seller has no reliable way to provide that information.

 ## TXT Record Standard: Domain Listing